Skip to navigation Skip to content

 2

 Funeral investments pay interest so the total investment may be worth more than the Indexed Funeral Bond Allowable Limit (IFBAL) due to accumulated interest payments or bonuses.
-Provided the original amount Invested by the customer does not exceed the IFBAL, the funeral investment remains exempt.
+Provided the original amount Invested by the customer is equal to or less than the IFBAL, the funeral investment remains exempt.

 Has the customer contributed additional funds since the funeral bond was first purchased?